2023 Best Engineering-Related Fields Bachelor's Degree Schools in Michigan

 The colleges and universities below are the best for engineering-related fields majors pursuing a bachelor's degree.

 Our analysis found Michigan State University to be the best school for engineering-related fields students who want to pursue a bachelor’s degree in Michigan.
-Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.
+Located in the city of East Lansing, Michigan State is a public school with a fairly large student population.

 The average monthly payment of a loan this size is about $396, assuming that the borrower is on a 10-year repayment plan.

-A rank of #2 on this year’s list means Michigan Technological University is a great place for engineering-related fields students working on their bachelor’s degree.
-Located in the remote town of Houghton, Michigan Tech is a public college with a medium-sized student population.
+The excellent bachelor’s degree programs at Michigan Technological University helped the school earn the #2 place on this year’s ranking of the best engineering-related fields schools in Michigan.
+Located in the remote town of Houghton, Michigan Tech is a public school with a medium-sized student population.

 After completing their Bachelor's Degree, engineering-related fields graduates from Eastern Michigan carry an average student debtload of $29,867.